Battle of Liscarroll

-The Battle of Liscarroll was fought on 3 September 1642 in northern County Cork, Munster, between Catholic Irish insurgents and government troops.
-The battle was part of the Irish Rebellion, which had started in the north in 1641 reaching Munster in 1642.
-The insurgents, about 8,500 strong, were led by Garret Barry, an Irish veteran from the Spanish Army of Flanders.
-The government forces, about 2,400 strong, were commanded by Murrough O'Brien, 6th Baron of Inchiquin, an Irish Protestant.
+The Battle of Liscarroll was fought on 3 September 1642 in northern County Cork, Munster, between Irish Confederate and Royalist troops.
+The battle was part of the Irish Confederate Wars, which had started in the north in 1641 reaching Munster in 1642.
+The Confederates, about 8,500 strong, were led by Garret Barry, an Irish veteran from the Spanish Army of Flanders.
+The Royalist forces, about 2,400 strong, were commanded by Murrough O'Brien, 6th Baron of Inchiquin, an Irish Protestant.
 Despite his numerical disadvantage Inchiquin routed his enemies by the strength of his cavalry and the firepower of his musketeers.
-In October the insurgents founded the Irish Catholic Confederation and the conflict in Munster continued as part of the Irish Confederate Wars.

 Background

 Sir Phelim O'Neill launched the Rebellion in northern Ireland in October 1641, exploiting the King's weakness at the eve of the English Civil War.
 The rebellion spread south reaching Munster early in 1642.
 In January the Munster insurgents, led by the local Catholic noble Maurice Roche, 8th Viscount Fermoy, attacked the local English Protestant noble Richard Boyle, 1st Earl of Cork, at Youghal.
 In March and April the Munster insurgents, led by Fermoy and Donough MacCarty, 2nd Viscount Muskerry, besieged Cork City, but Murrough O'Brien, 6th Baron of Inchiquin, an Irish Protestant, counterattacked and drove the insurgents away.
 The Munster insurgents then gave the command of their army to Garret Barry, an Irish veteran from the Spanish Army of Flanders.
 In May and June Barry besieged and took Limerick.
 The insurgents also attacked castles given to English settlers during the Plantation of Munster.
 In summer 1642 the Munster insurgents attacked the castles of Sir Philip Perceval, an English knight.
 Muskerry took Annagh Castle, County Tipperary, and in August besieged Liscarroll Castle, northern County Cork.
 The castle surrendered on 2 September.
 The next day Inchiquin with his army appeared before the castle, too late to save the castle but ready for battle.